2017–18 NCAA Division I women's basketball rankings: USA Today Coaches Poll

-The Coaches Poll is the second oldest poll still in use after the AP Poll.
+The Coaches Poll is the second-oldest poll still in use after the AP Poll.
 It is compiled by a rotating group of 31 college Division I head coaches.
-The Poll operates by Borda count.
+The poll operates by Borda count.
 Each voting member ranks teams from 1 to 25.
 Each team then receives points for their ranking in reverse order: Number 1 earns 25 points, number 2 earns 24 points, and so forth.
-The points are then combined and the team with the highest points is then ranked No. 1; second highest is ranked No. 2 and so forth.
-Only the top 25 teams with points are ranked, with teams receiving first place votes noted the quantity next to their name.
+The points are then combined and the team with the most points is then ranked No. 1; second most is ranked No. 2 and so forth.
+Only the top 25 teams with points are ranked, with teams receiving first-place votes noted the quantity next to their name.
 The maximum points a single team can earn is 775.